How Credit Suisse got tangled in the Archegos Wall Street chaos

 What happens next?

 The Securities and Exchange Commission is reportedly investigating the fund.
-An agency spokesperson didn’t immediately respond to an email seeking comment.
+The SEC declined to comment.

 But Archegos’ problems have also prompted some to question Wall Street again needs tighter regulations.